iqr-lab/pointcloud_stitching/README.md

     This begins the pointcloud stitching (`-v` for visualizing the pointcloud).

-    For more available options, run `pcs-multicamera-client -h` for help and an explanation of each option.
+    For more available options, run `build/src/pcs-multicamera-optimized -h` for help and an explanation of each option.